Arsha Vidya Pitham, Saylorsburg, PA

 Tradition holds that Lord Siva in the form of Dakshinamurti was the first teacher of Vedanta.
 He imparted self-knowledge to the four rishis seated at his feet, initiating an oral tradition which has been passed down to us through the centuries.
 Sri Medha Dakshinamurti and Ganesha Temple on the gurukulam grounds, honors this teaching tradition and provides a place of prayer and worship for all seekers.

-The Temple is open to the public daily from 5:30am-7:30pm.
 Pre-registration is no longer required for Temple visits or for 1st and 3rd Sunday classes.
 Registration for courses is required, as usual.

 Abhisheka and Arati are streamed on YouTube at 5:40 am and 5:45 pm ET, respectively.